|Orienteering Hutt Valley: About the Club||.|

 For a "who's who" see the OHV Picture Gallery and the Club Officers contact details.
 You'll also be impressed with the portfolio of OHV Maps which the club has made; they include 1500 sq.km of Greater Wellington roads and tracks, as well as many parks in greater detail, and top-class maps at Waitarere, and Stronvar in the Wairarapa.
 Click here for a brief Club History.

 The subscription covers the calendar year; but once the AGM sets the fees, you can have any remaining part of the previous year thrown in for free!

 |Junior (Yr9 up to age 20 at year-end)||$15|

 |Junior (up to Yr8 in a member family)||Nil|

 |Those new to orienteering||Half price|

 |Secondary Membership (affiliated to NZOF thru another club)||Half price|

-You can Subscribe Online, or contact for further details.
+You can subscribe online, see the link at the top, or feel free to contact the Secretary with any questions.
 We get most of our income from event fees, for an indication of what you can expect to pay see our Entry Fee Guidelines.
 Apart from park/street events, you'll pay more if you're not a member of an orienteering club.
 Members' discount is reciprocal throught NZ and indeed the world!

 |This is the place to find help to enjoy your orienteering more.
 These sections have been taken from a printed "Members Handbook" we used to produce, and installed with minimal updating.|